What if you could show up for your very first day of hospital orientation as a new grad...

 What if you could sleep well before each shift, minimize the mental stress at home, and control your anxiety so that when you show up for work, you’re ready?
 You’ve got your game face on and you can handle whatever may come your way.

 Look, I’ve been a nurse since 2010.
-While now I’m a masters-prepared nurse educator, published author, and national speaker with my specialty certification in critical care, I didn’t start there.
-I started out on a fast-paced cardiac med-surg unit intimidated, overwhelmed, and under-prepared.
+While now I’m a masters-prepared nurse educator, published author, and national speaker who held two national specialty certifications, I didn’t start there.
+I started out on a fast-paced cardiac med-surg unit intimidated, overwhelmed, and ill-prepared.
 I’ve been a preceptor, charge nurse, mentor, and even chair of major hospital nurse-led committees.

 What if you could take everything I’ve learned since that fateful first year at the bedside and apply them to your practice, now?